kevin91liu/COMS4180/prog1/readme.md

    * ```mode``` must be either ```u``` or ```t```, standing for "untrusted" and "trusted".
 If running in untrusted mode, then there must be a file named ```fakefile``` in the same directory as server.py

    * ```server key filename``` should be a file that contains the server's public and private RSA keys.
-You can use ```server_key.pem```, generated in step 3, or another file of your choosing as long as it contains a public/private RSA key pair in .PEM format.
+You can use ```server_key.pem```, generated above, or another file of your choosing as long as it contains a public/private RSA key pair in .PEM format.
    * ```client public key filename``` should be a file that contains the client's public RSA key.
-You can use ```client_public_key.pem```, generated in step 4, or another file of your choosing as long as it contains a public RSA key in .PEM format.
+You can use ```client_public_key.pem```, generated above, or another file of your choosing as long as it contains a public RSA key in .PEM format.

    Example: ```python server.py 2000 t server_key.pem client_public_key.pem```